AkshatGada/Getting-Started-/README.md

-# Unified Bridge & lxly.js Quick Start Guide
+# Agglayer Unified Bridge & lxly.js Step-by-Step Guide

-This guide will help you get started with the **Unified Bridge** and the **lxly.js** library.
-It covers the transaction states during bridging, describes the utility file for client initialization, demonstrates how to bridge and claim assets, and explains how to track your transactions using the Transaction API.
+This guide will help you bridge assets from the Ethereum Sepolia testnet to Agglayer’s zkEVM network using the Unified Bridge and lxly.js.
+Follow these steps to configure your environment, bridge your asset, check its status using the Bridge API, and finally use the claim API to claim the transaction on the destination chain.

 ---

-## 1. Transaction States Overview

-When bridging assets, a transaction goes through three key states:
+## Step 1: Set Up Your Environment (Prerequisites)

+Before you begin, ensure that you have the following:

+- **Node.js & npm:**
+  - **Node.js:** v14.0.0 or later
+  - **npm:** v6.0.0 or later
-- **BRIDGED:**
+- **Hardhat Wallet:**
-  The transaction has been initiated on the source chain via the `bridgeAsset` API.
+  A Hardhat wallet (or similar) configured for testing.

-- **READY_TO_CLAIM:**
+- **Testnet ETH:**
-  The asset is now available on the destination chain and is waiting to be claimed.
+  Acquire test ETH (from a faucet) for the Sepolia testnet.

-- **CLAIMED:**
+- **Postman:**
-  The asset has been successfully claimed on the destination chain using the `claimAsset` API.
+  (Optional) For querying the Bridge API endpoints.
+  > **Tip:** Ask [@bseong](https://github.com/BrianSeong99) if there is a Postman collection available for Agglayer.

 ---

+## Step 2: Configure Your Environment

+### 2.1 Update Your `config.js` File

+Make sure your `config.js` contains the correct network settings, RPC endpoints, bridge contract addresses, and account details.
+(See the [AggLayer Unified Bridge repository](https://github.com/BrianSeong99/AggLayer_UnifiedBridge) for a sample configuration.)

-## 2. Utility File: `utils_lxly.js`
+### 2.2 Set Up the Utility File: `utils_lxly.js`

-The `utils_lxly.js` file sets up your connection with the Lxly bridge.
-It includes the `getLxLyClient` function, which:
+This file initializes your connection with the Unified Bridge using lxly.js.
+It configures network providers (using HDWalletProvider or similar) for both the source and destination networks.

-- **Initializes the LxLy client:**
-  Configures network details and logging.

-- **Sets up Providers:**
-  Uses `HDWalletProvider` (or a similar provider) for each network with the required RPC endpoints, bridge contract addresses, and account details.

-This file ensures that all network configurations are consistent and simplifies interacting with the bridge contracts.

-### Example: `utils_lxly.js`
+#### Example: `utils_lxly.js`
 ```javascript
 const getLxLyClient = async (network = 'testnet') => {
   const lxLyClient = new LxLyClient();